 What Qualifies As a Residence?

-Apartments, condos, hotel rooms, and common facilities within these structures like laundry rooms can also be considered residences under PC 460.
-When burglary is committed at any of the aforementioned residences, the crime will be prosecuted as first-degree residential burglary pursuant to California Penal Code 460.
+Apartments, condos, hotel rooms, and common facilities within these structures, like laundry rooms, can also be considered residences under PC 460.
+When burglary is committed at any of the residences, as mentioned earlier, the crime will be prosecuted as first-degree residential burglary pursuant to California Penal Code 460.

 If the burglarized structure was not a residence, you could face a second-degree burglary charge.
 A second-degree burglary offense is a wobbler in California.
 That means it can be prosecuted as either a felony or a misdemeanor.